strangelove-ventures/poa/README.md

 As the PoA logic is dependent on the x/staking module, the PoA module must be run before the x/staking modules `BeginBlock` logic.
 This is described in the [integration guide](./INTEGRATION.md).

-When removing validators, the validator can not be instantly removed from the set and it required a few intermediate blocks.
+When removing validators, the validator can not be instantly removed from the set and it requires a few intermediate blocks.

 **Flow**